 - Painful sexual intercourse

 What Has The FDA Done?

+In July of 2011, the FDA issued a Safety Communication, which stated that “serious complications associated with surgical mesh for transvaginal repair of POP are not rare.”
+The communication was based upon scientific literature that numerous reports of vaginal, tightening, and pain associated with transvaginal mesh products.
 In early 2012, the FDA announced that it would be treating the situation more seriously by announcing a 522 Postmarket Surveillance Study.
 The 522 would require manufacturers to conduct thorough research of their own and submit it to the FDA for review.
 Several manufacturers decided to discontinue their transvaginal mesh products rather than conduct postmarket surveillance.

-Timeline Of Events and Lawsuits:
+Timeline of Events and Lawsuits:

 - Between 1996 and 2008 – Many other manufacturers used Boston Scientific’s product as a model and introduced their own transvaginal mesh products to the market, using the FDA 510(k) “fast track” approval.